helenb/slides/slides.md

 ```

 <!--
 It certainly makes you realise just how much BEM (and other css methodologies) have revolutionised our work.
-I can't tell you how many times easier it is to edit someone else's BEM code than it was to go and figure out what was going on in code like that Upshot example.
+I can't tell you how many times easier it is to edit someone else's BEM code, than it was to figure out what was going on in code like that Upshot example.
 -->

 ---